Jessica Cediel and her dead husband

 Everything indicates that the presenter and now also an actress, has already overcome her terrible experience due to a cosmetic surgery that brought her to the brink of death in 2009, when biopolymers were injected into her buttocks.
 In recent Instagram posts, she has exuded joy and beauty, with positive messages for her followers.

 “Pure love.
-Always give yourself the priority you deserve… when you do, the rest comes! ”, He points out in one of his most recent publications, where he poses with a red bathing suit, in the purest Baywatch style.
+Always give yourself the priority you deserve… when you do it, the rest comes! ”, He says in one of his most recent publications, where he poses with a red bathing suit, in true Baywatch style.
 The publication generated the instant reaction of his followers with more than 140 thousand likes and hundreds of flattering comments.